saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt4.jpg">

-* After you press the Create button go back to your HACKT28 schema > then open the Tables folder > and you'll see your two new virtual tables.
-As mentioned previously, the data is not materialized in HANA as these are virtual tables to the S/4HANA system.
+* After you press the Create button go back to your HACKT28 schema > then open the Tables folder > and you'll see your new virtual table.
+As mentioned previously, the data is not materialized in HANA as this is a virtual tables to the S/4HANA system.
 At the time and date of creation for this exercise (Wednesday December 5, 2018 @ 09:26 PST) there is no real time row-level replication for ABAP CDS views through HANA SDI.
 This is as we are told coming as a future feature.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt5.jpg">

-* If you right click on one of the views and choose "Open Data Preview" you will see the live data from the S/4HANA system connecting as the S4H_SD_DEM sales demo user.
+* If you right click on your view and choose "Open Data Preview" you will see the live data from the S/4HANA system connecting as the S4H_SD_DEM sales demo user.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt6.jpg">

-You have now completed the step "Creating Virtual Tables of the ABAP CDS Views" and are done with the whole task of "Setup of Remote Connection and Virtual Tables for S/4HANA".
+You have now completed the step "Creating a Virtual Table of the ABAP CDS View" and are done with the whole task of "Setup of Remote Connection and a Virtual Table for S/4HANA".

 Your next task is to set up a sample database in your HANA system.
 The database consists of US Census data as well as a table used to approximate the Longitude and Latitude of customer addresses in the S/4HANA sales data.